-As with the t-test results in Table 4, we note that different psychological components explain behavior for different players.
+Despite substantive differences in approach, both methodologies arrive at the same conclusions.
+They show that different psychological components explain behavior for different players.
 Altruism and reciprocity are key for describing P1's behavior, and therefore explain why receiving help might lead one to help an unrelated third party.
 Inequity aversion plays no role, as the AIR model performs no better than the AR model in explaining P1's behavior.
 Rather, inequity aversion helps explain P2's behavior.
 P2 is less likely to give in the treatment games than P1 in the control game, since in the latter case P1 can equalize payoffs across all players.
 In contrast, by giving to P1, P2 risks the possibility that P1 will keep and end up with greater final payoffs than P2.